mandolyte/uw-journal/research/Open Datasets/Pitch out for Friday, Feb 16, 2023.md

 ---
-Compared to the JSON version of the file [here](https://github.com/PatristicTextArchive/tipnr_data/blob/master/tipnr_persons.json) which is nearly 4MB in size!
+Compared to the JSON version of the file [here](https://github.com/PatristicTextArchive/tipnr_data/blob/master/tipnr_persons.json) which is nearly 4MB in size

 ![[Pasted image 20230216122042.png]]

 ---
 So the Sqlite3 database is the smallest and it performs well.

 But how can it made useful to a web app?

 There are some pointers in that direction...

 ---